SurrogateInc/surrortg-sdk/docs/source/getting_started.md

    Note that datachannel becomes enabled a few seconds after these events, so only the players connecting/connected within this time frame will have datachannel disabled for the duration of their game.
+They will still be able to control the game, just not with the improved latency provided by datachannel.
 In other words, on a stable system these should not occur, and the automatic datachannel will suffice for most users.

 </details>
 </br>